mauroBus/charty/README.md

 + LabeledTriangleChart : defines a chart, similar to a bar chart, but using triangles instead of bars.
 Also, labels are added where the triangle points, showing the data value.
 + LineChart : lines drawing for many data series.
 + Scatterplot : chart that renders data as circles in an axis system.
 This chart doesn't use an axis system.
++ GroupedBarChart : groups many bars by some data criteria.
+Note : code is still under development, since it is part of the multiple scaling approach.

 ### Basic elements for extending and mixin